Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Methods

 where $h$ is the Planck's constant ($6.6256×10^{−34}\ Js$), $c$ is the speed of light ($2.998×10^8\ ms^{−1}$), and $k$ is the Boltzmann gas constant ($1.381×10^{−23}\ J K^{−1}$).
 Given the sensor spectral bands, the only unknown variable to decide the $L_{T\lambda}$ is the target temperature $T$.

 To characterize the atmosphere, a desired network should be capable of predicting $L_{down}$, $L_{up}$, and $\tau(\lambda)$, which are independent of surface materials.
-The downwelling radiance $L_{down}$ is the integration atmospheric self-emitted radiance over the hemisphere reaching at the surface.
-It is geometry-independent for all pixels collected in a very short time window, assuming an open area under invariant atmosphere.
-Thus, it can be written as a function of wavelength. $L_{up}$ and $\tau(\lambda)$ are variables measured from the surface to the sensor after considering atmospheric attenuation under different geometries so they are dependent with the sensor-target geometry (i.e., $range$, $angle$).
-Surface self-emitted radiance reaching at the sensor, $L_{emit}$ is a function of surface emissivity $\varepsilon(\lambda)$, temperature $T$ and the predictable $\tau(\lambda))$.
+The downwelling radiance $L_{down}$ is the integrated atmospheric emittance over the hemisphere reaching at the surface.
+It is geometry-independent for all pixels collected in a short time window, assuming an open area under invariant atmosphere.
+Thus, it can be written as a function of wavelength. $L_{up}$ and $\tau(\lambda)$ are variables measured from the surface to the sensor after considering atmospheric attenuation under different geometries so they are dependent on the sensor-target geometry (i.e., range, angle).
+Surface emittance reaching at the sensor, $L_{emit}$ is a function of surface emissivity $\varepsilon(\lambda)$, temperature $T$ and the predictable $\tau(\lambda))$.

 Once the atmospheric components (i.e., $L_{down},\ L_{up},\ \tau(\lambda)$) have been accurately quantified, it is possible to further estimate the two remaining unknown target-dependent variables (emissivity $\varepsilon(\lambda)$ and temperature $T$).